1orange/cogniflow/docs/README.md

 # Documentation

-This directory contains comprehensive documentation for the Cogniflow project, with a focus on the Emotiv EPOC Gen 1 integration improvements.
+This directory contains comprehensive documentation for the Cogniflow project, with a focus on the Emotiv EPOC Gen 1 integration improvements and the integrated ML Pipeline (Modulus).

 ## 📚 Quick Start